JalexSocial/rizzy.docs/content/docs/htmx/swaps.md

 This service is useful because it provides an ability to inject content into the page from *anywhere*.
 This opens up the door for the creation of services that can create content that is swapped into place that exist outside of your razor component views.

+## Features

+- **Dynamic Content Swapping:** Easily swap content in your application with Razor components, RenderFragments, or raw HTML during HTMX requests.
+- **Customizable Swap Styles:** Offers various content swap styles to choose from, allowing for flexible content rendering based on your needs.
+- **Selector Support:** Utilize CSS selectors to precisely define where the content swap should occur within the DOM.
+- **Support for Raw HTML:** Directly inject raw HTML into your application

 ### Adding Content with HtmxSwapService

 Here's how you can use `HtmxSwapService` in your components to perform dynamic content swaps: